GDQuest/godot-guides-v3.0/contribution-guides/class-reference-styleguide.md

 Moves the body in the vector's direction.
 The body stops if it collides with an obstacle. [...]
 ```

-Some verbs can also turn into adjectival nouns with -ing: `the remaining movement`, `the missing file`, etc. This is different, so feel free to use them.
+Some verbs can also turn into adjectival nouns with -ing: `the remaining movement`, `the missing file`, etc. This is different so feel free to use them.